New Accounting Standards

 Standards Not Yet Adopted

 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers, ("ASU 2014-09").
 This new guidance requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 ASU 2014-09 will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
 ASU 2014-09 is effective for annual periods beginning after December 15, 2017, for public business entities and permits the use of either the retrospective or cumulative effect transition method.
-Early application is permitted only for annual reporting periods beginning after December 15, 2016.
-ASU 2014-09 will therefore be effective in our fiscal year beginning September 30, 2018.
-Although we have not yet determined our adoption method, we have identified a committee, agreed on a methodology for review of our revenue arrangements and initiated the review process for adoption of this ASU, and are evaluating the effect that ASU 2014-09 will have on our Consolidated Financial Statements and related disclosures.
+Early application is not permitted.
+ASU 2014-09 is therefore effective for our fiscal year beginning September 30, 2018.
+We are evaluating the effect that ASU 2014-09 will have on our Consolidated Financial Statements and related disclosures.

 The entire disclosure for a new accounting pronouncement that has been issued but not yet adopted.